Herbie Kronowitz: Loss to Artie Levine, March 1947

-The Castellani fight on September 5, 1947, at Madison Square Garden saw Kronowitz winning only the eighth round according to one source.
-Though a loss, Castellani was one of Kronowitz's best opponents and would later contend for the World Middleweight Championship in 1954.
+The Rocky Castellani fight on September 5, 1947, at Madison Square Garden saw Kronowitz winning only the eighth round according to one source.
+Castellani was one of Kronowitz's best opponents and would later contend for the World Middleweight Championship in 1954.
 The bout showcased the Jewish boxer as a heavyweight contender, and took place before a sizable crowd of 6,800 in Wilkes-Barre, Pennsylvania.

-AThe Mead fight was one of Kronowitz's more widely publicized bouts, and Krononowitz was "thoroughly trounced" on September 5, 1947, at Madison Square Garden.
-Kronowitz lost to Mead a second time in a close fight on January 15, 1948, in another close decision at the Garden.
+Kronowitz also defeated Harold Green, Billy Walker, Jerry Fiorello, and Pete Mead.
+The Mead fight was one of Kronowitz's more widely publicized bouts, and Krononowitz was "thoroughly trounced" on September 5, 1947, at Madison Square Garden.
+He lost to Mead a second time in a close fight on January 15, 1948, in another close decision at the Garden.

 On January 24, 1947, Kronowitz defeated Billy Walker, one of his more skilled competitors, in a rematch at St. Nicholas Arena in New York by a significant margin of the judge's scoring.
 He had apparently learned Walker's style from their previous meeting and applied the knowledge to his strategy.
 More potent punching led Kronowitz to the victory.
 Walker was awarded no more than three rounds by any of the ring officials.
 The referee for the bout was the great, retired Jewish lightweight boxer, Ruby Goldstein, whose career in the ring may have been cut short by the New York Jewish mob influencing his choice of opponents.
 In Kronowitz and Walker's first bout on December 9, 1946, Kronowitz won in a somewhat close ten round split decision, also at St. Nicholas.
 Kronowitz completed his sweep of Walker with an eight-round win on April 23, 1949, in a less well publicized bout in Brooklyn.

 On May 2, 1947, Kronowitz fought Sonny Horne at New York's St. Nicholas Arena, winning in a ten-round unanimous decision.
 Horne, an Ohio resident, was a prolific and respected middleweight.
 Both boxers completed near the 160 pound mark.